 \subsubsection{Text Prompts Generation for Tactile Graphics}

-To prepare the dataset for fine-tuning, we generated text prompts for each tactile image using ChatGPT \cite{chatgpt-dalle} integrated with DALL-E, following a structured template mentioned below.
+We generated text prompts for each tactile image using ChatGPT \cite{chatgpt-dalle} integrated with DALL-E, following a structured template:

 \textit{Create a tactile graphic of an [object], specifically designed for individuals with visual impairments.
-The graphic should feature raised, smooth lines to delineate the [pattern/features], against a simplistic background to ensure stark contrast.}
+The graphic should feature raised, smooth lines to delineate the [patterns], against a simplistic background.}

-Here the [object] is replaced by the class name (e.g cat).
-The [patterns/features] are replaced by specific features (e.g whiskers, eyes, paws etc) in the tactile graphic.
-These prompts are then thoroughly reviewed to ensure they strictly adhere to our predefined template and whether they are faithful to the input tactile graphic, thereby maintaining consistency and relevance throughout the dataset.
+The [object] was replaced by the class name (e.g., cat) and [patterns] by specific features (e.g., whiskers, eyes, paws).
+All prompts were reviewed to ensure adherence to the template and alignment with the tactile graphic.